kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 Pros

-- avoiding Node.js (better performance)
+- avoiding Node.js
-- single endpoint
+- single endpoint exposed on the gateway, that would be stored by clients
 - a single call to proxied API

 Cons

 - lack of some GraphQL features (introspection)
-- implementing subscriptions proxying
+- implementing subscriptions proxying which would be problematic because that would require proxying WebSocket traffic
-- no facade over internal APIs
+- we expose 1:1 schemas from internal APIs
+- introduces dependencies on internal APIs that have to expose their schemas before stitching, in case one of them is modified at runtime of system, the gateway needs to update its stitched schema

 #### 2.3.
 Custom stitching implementation in Go